 Looking around the room, older works showed more representational views of nature.
 Blues and greens dominated in treescapes and swirling water scenes.
 Pointing, Tom explained these were in response to Annie Dillard’s “Pilgrim on Tinkers Creek”, where she spoke of nature’s complexity and how often artists idealize it, creating a very stylized result.

 Tom is currently creating new works using the digital printer colors of magenta, cyan, and yellow.
 He uses these as a start and then adds complimentary colors, often times making his own paints.
 Ground spices and herbs can be found on his canvases with the aid of a product called Proceed, made by Golden.
-Proceed can be used to tone colors down or lighten hues.
-His choice of Golden paints is the closest he can get to his favorite foreign brand called Pebo.
+Proceed can be used as a glazing medium to tone colors down or darken hues.
+His choice of Golden paints is the closest he can get to his favorite French brand called Pebeo.

 When a painting is nearly finished, Tom feels it is completed when it no longer irritates him.
-He steps back and asks “what irritates me?”.
+He steps back and asks “what irritates me?” (borrowing from architect Frank Gehry).
 Expanding further, he gets a feeling of connection and peace, like standing along the coast at sunset.
 When that blissful feeling replaces irritation, the painting is done.

 Moving up to the first floor of their cozy home, we could see his colorful paintings filled every room.
 All those bright yellows popped in contrast on the soft grey walls of the living space and strong saturated blues in some works hung on yellow walls in the kitchen.
 To complete their unique style, the living room featured a Morrocan style seating arrangement with sections of couch arranged in a square for maximum engagement.